NethServer/nethserver-httpd/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_SharedFolder_Plugin_Httpd.rst

 Virtual Host
     Allows you to choose which host name is available on the shared folder.
-The list is editable through the card "Server Alias" module "DNS and DHCP."
+The list comes from the card "Server Alias" in the module "DNS and DHCP."

 Web address (URL)
-    Defines the web address to which the resource is available.
+    Defines the web address on which the resource is available.

 Allow access only from local networks
     If only enabled, restricts access to the resource only to local